Cost and Impact of Traffic Congestion -4b

 Write Up:

-Recurring congestion comes at regular times, although the traffic jams are not necessarily consistent day-to-day.
-Nonrecurring congestion is an unexpected traffic crash or natural disaster that effects traffic flow.
+Although traffic jams are not necessarily consistent day to day, recurring congestion comes at regular times.
+Nonrecurring congestion from an unexpected traffic crash or natural disaster negatively affects traffic flow.
 When either form of congestion occurs, the time required for a given trip becomes unpredictable.
-This unreliability is costly for commuters and truck drivers moving goods which results in higher prices to consumers.
+This unreliability is costly for commuters and truck drivers moving goods which results in higher prices for consumers.

 While the desired trend for both costs is downward, challenges exist in Missouri’s metropolitan regions and major truck freight corridors that continue to threaten this positive outcome.
 A comprehensive look at congestion that goes beyond typical solutions of adding capacity is needed.
 Using smarter technology to help guide motorists is a must.
 Still, the desired outcome is to lower congestion costs and demonstrate that traffic is moving more efficiently.